 Refuge and Maintenance Volunteer at our refuge in Bristol: This position supports the Center’s caretaker with various aspects of upkeep for the Center’s 28 acre wildlife refuge.
 This may include landscaping, trail maintenance, boardwalk repair, refuge clean-up, minor carpentry and other similar tasks.
 Work requires physical exertion and/or physical strain and the ability to lift 50 lbs.
 Volunteers must be available at least one day a week between 9:30 am and 1:30 pm, Monday through Friday.

 Gain useful, practical experience with a well-established not-for-profit conservation organization.
-Please send your resume or questions to firstname.lastname@example.org or fill out the volunteer form (be sure to upload a copy of your resume).
+Please send your resume or questions to firstname.lastname@example.org or fill out the Internship Application (be sure to upload a copy of your resume and/or cover letter).